CrayLabs/SmartSim/doc/orchestrator.rst

 simulation with high inference performance demands (necessitating a co-located deployment), along with an analysis and visualization workflow connected to the simulation (requiring a standard orchestrator).
-In the example, we first walk through the :ref:`application<The Application Script>`, then the :ref:`experiment<The Experiment Script>`.

-This simple multiple Orchestrator example demonstrates the process of:
+In the following sections, we simulate a simple version of this use case.

+The example is comprised of two script files:

+* The :ref:`Application Script<The Application Script>`
+* The :ref:`Experiment Script<The Experiment Script>`

+**The Application Script demonstrates:**

+1. Connecting SmartRedis clients within the application to retrieve tensors from the standard databases to store in a colocated database.

+**The Experiment Script demonstrates:**

-1. Launching two standard Orchestrators within the experiment with unique identifiers
+1. Launching two standard Orchestrators with unique identifiers.
-2. Launching one colocated Orchestrator within the experiment with a unique identifier
+2. Creating a colocated model (launches one colocated Orchestrator) with a unique identifier that inherits the application script.
-3. Connecting SmartRedis clients within the driver script to send tensors to standard Orchestrators
+3. Connecting SmartRedis clients within the driver script to send tensors to standard Orchestrators for retrieval within the application.
-4. Connecting SmartRedis clients within the application to retrieve tensors from standard databases to store in colocated databases

 The Application Script
 ----------------------